Below is a subset of updates on ongoing/recently finished projects and collaborations:

 Some of these words are consistently remembered better than others.
 Why is that?
 In this project, we provide a simple Bayesian account and show that it explains >80% of variance in word memorability.

+Building on past work that suggested that words are encoded by their meanings, we hypothesize that words that uniquely pick out a meaning in semantic memory (i.e., unambiguous words with no/few synonyms) are more memorable.
+We evaluated our account in two behavioral experiments (each with >600 participants and 2,222 target words), similar to past work on image memorability.
+Participants viewed a sequence of words and pressed a button whenever they encountered a repeat (critical memory repeats occurred 91-109 words apart).
 Key findings: 1) Words are as memorable as images.
 In our experiments, the hit rate was ~68% and the false alarm rate was ~10% which is on par with images (e.g., Isola et al., 2011 CVPR).
 There does not appear to be a memory advantage for images compared to words.
 2) Certain words are consistently remembered better than others across participants – so although individuals differ in their exposure to the amount and kinds of linguistic information across their lifetimes, memorability is largely an intrinsic word property.
 3) Critically, most memorable words have a one-to-one relationship with their meaning (such as PINEAPPLE or AVALANCHE).
 They uniquely pick out a particular meaning in semantic memory, in contrast to ambiguous words (e.g., LIGHT which could mean a fixture in a house, the opposite of heavy, cigarette lighter, etc.) or words with many synonyms (e.g., HAPPY with synonyms CHEERFUL, JOYFUL, GLAD, etc.).
 Number of synonyms was a more important predictor than number of meanings.

 Given that our critical predictors (number of synonyms and meanings) can be estimated from language corpora, this simple account provides a scalable model that can make predictions about memorability of newly encountered words in any language where large corpora are available.
 Memorability can be used to answer cool questions about how the mind and brain prioritizes and organizes information during semantic memory encoding.
 Understanding which words lead to longer-lasting memory traces can be leveraged to enable more effective information sharing.